Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 :   The number you need to roll for Critical Hit with spells is reduced by 1.
 This effect can stack.

 **Fatal Magic**
-:   When a creature's saving throw result on the d20 is equal or lower than your Proficiency Bonus against one of your spells, the spell's initial damage is doubled.
+:   When a creature's saving throw result on the d20 is equal or lower than half your Proficiency Bonus (round up) against one of your spells, the spell's initial damage is doubled.
 This is treated as a Critical Hit for gameplay purposes.

 !!! glossary "Interactions"